Ed Macfarlane: Notable collaborations

 He is friends with Alex Frankel and Nick Millhiser of New York City electronic duo Holy Ghost!.
 It was this friendship that led to their respective bands to release a split 12" single in March 2010.
 It has been rumoured that the initial idea to collaborate was hatched when the two bands performed and partied together at the 2009 Calvi on the Rocks summer music festival on the French island of Corsica.
 On the 12", Friendly Fires covered Holy Ghost!'s "Hold On"; Holy Ghost! covered Friendly Fires' "On Board".
 The 12" also included instrumental versions of both songs; the download version of the 12" included a dub version of Holy Ghost!'s "On Board".

 Macfarlane contributed lead vocals to New York City-based producer FaltyDL's track "She Sleeps", which appears on the producer's 2013 album Hardcourage.
 Macfarlane's vocals also feature on English electronic duo Disclosure's track "Defeated No More", which appears on the brother act's 2013 Mercury Prize-nominated debut album Settle.

 In 2016, MacFarlane appeared on English duo Dusky's second album, Outer, lending his vocals for "Tiers".
 He was uncredited.

-Also in 2016, MacFarlane and Friendly Fires bandmate Edd Gibson formed a partnership with The Advisory Circle's Jon Brooks to release an LP under the group name The Pattern Forms, entitled "Peeling Away The Ivy" for the Ghost Box label.
+Also in 2016, MacFarlane and Friendly Fires bandmate Edd Gibson formed a partnership with The Advisory Circle's Cate Brooks to release an LP under the group name The Pattern Forms, entitled "Peeling Away The Ivy" for the Ghost Box label.
 Described as "A balance of powerful pop hooks and sonic experimentation that masterfully evoke the melancholy of lost summers and lonely outsider reveries", Peeling Away the Ivy represented a stark departure from MacFarlane's past work.